ssulkuma/roger-skyline-1/README.md

 ```
 ______________________________________

-To generate a ssh key, I run the command:
+To generate a ssh key (with a passphrase), I run the command:
 ```
 $ ssh-keygen
 ```